Prosumma/Guise/README.md

 In order to use `auto`, the sub-dependencies must not have any tags or factory arguments.

-#### Resolution
+### Resolution

-Resolution looks up and instantiates a dependency given its type, tags, and arguments, and taking into account its lifetime.
+Resolution looks up and instantiates a dependency given its type, tags, and factory arguments, and taking into account its lifetime.

 Resolution is simpler than registration, so a few examples will suffice: